Wash Westmoreland: 2007–2015: Career drought and resurgence

 After releasing their film Quinceañera in 2006 to critical success at Sundance, Glatzer and Westmoreland found it difficult to secure funding for further projects during the Great Recession.
 In the interim, they produced Pedro (2008), a film about Pedro Zamora – an AIDS activist cast member on MTV's The Real World in 1993.
 By 2011, their management had dropped them, however, it was also at this time that Christine Vachon and Pam Koffler of Killer Films had reached out to produce their next projects.

 Their first collaboration with Killer Films was on The Last of Robin Hood, which premiered at Toronto International Film Festival in 2013.
 Glatzer originally heard of a book about Errol Flynn's last love affair The Big Love through his mentor, Jay Presson Allen.
 Glatzer and Westmoreland started researching the screenplay in 2003, earning the trust of Florence's daughter, Beverly, and the friendship of author Tedd Thomey and Flynn's chauffeur in his final years, Ronnie Shedlo.
-They wrote the first draft of the screenplay in 2007 but it was not until 2011, and the attachment of Kevin Kline, that things started to move forward.
+They wrote the first draft of the screenplay in 2007, but it was not until 2011, and the attachment of Kevin Kline, that things started to move forward.
 Production took place in Atlanta, GA in 2013.
 Critical reception was mixed.
 Several critics praised Kline's performance as Oscar worthy, whereas others seemed confounded by the movie's lack of a moral stance.
 Julianne Moore had passed on the film but came back later to star in their next feature.

-In December 2011, Glatzer and Westmoreland were hired by UK-based producing duo, Lex Lutzus and James Brown, to adapt Lisa Genova's book, Still Alice, about a fifty-year-old linguistics professor who develops early onset Alzheimer's disease.
+In December 2011, Glatzer and Westmoreland were hired by UK-based producing duo, Lex Lutzus and James Brown, to adapt Lisa Genova's book, Still Alice, about a fifty-year-old linguistics professor who develops early-onset Alzheimer's disease.
 Glatzer had been diagnosed with ALS a few months prior to accepting the job; he and Westmoreland communicated through an iPad when his physical state had deteriorated.

 Julianne Moore was once again their first choice to play the lead.
-She was soon joined by Kristen Stewart and Kate Bosworth, who had been a long time fan of the book and had a grandmother who suffered from dementia.
+She was soon joined by Kristen Stewart and Kate Bosworth, who had been a long-time fan of the book and had a grandmother who had dementia.
 Killer Films from The Last of Robin Hood came back on as producers and the movie was picked up by Sony Pictures Classics and released in December 2014.
 Some critics have suggested a connection between Glatzer's own battle with illness and the raw, honest depiction of illness in the film.

 Glatzer died from ALS on 10 March 2015, shortly after Moore won the Academy Award for Best Actress for her performance in this film.
 She dedicated her award to Glatzer in her acceptance speech.